reubenscratton/oaknut/docs/index.md

 a web browser.
 The 'Minesweeper' sample app is running in an iframe to the right of this text.

 Oaknut is currently at the "proof of concept" stage, almost no part of it is fully-featured.
-However all the main problems are solved and all work from the current point lies in building out the many APIs and UI widgetry that modern app developers have come to expect.
+However all the main problems are solved and all work from the current point lies in building out the many APIs and UI widgetry that modern app developers need.

 ## Getting started
 1. Clone the Oaknut repository: